 Have you ever noticed that when you search for a product on Amazon, the results look a lot like search engine results?
 That’s because Amazon had to develop SEO for their site as well.
 How else would they serve up the best results to their customers?

-That means you must consider Amazon SEO when you create a product listing.
+That means you must consider Amazon SEO when you create a Amazon listing.
 You have to strike a balance between using keywords for SEO and weaving them artfully through your listing for your customers.

-We know you didn’t want to hear that you have to do keyword research and learn Amazon SEO for your product listings.
+We know you didn’t want to hear that you have to do keyword research and learn Amazon SEO for your Amazon listings.
 It will pay off though when you see those increased sales coming in.
 If you don’t put the keywords people use to find products like yours… Well, they won’t find your products.

 Luckily, there are some free keyword tools you can use to get you started.
 There are paid tools as well.
 If you’re just getting started, or you want to test the waters with Amazon SEO, free tools can do the trick.